Peter Diamondstone: Career

-Diamondstone, along with former U.S. Congressman William H. Meyer, Bernie Sanders (who is a current U.S. Senator), and others, founded the Liberty Union Party in 1970.
+Diamondstone, along with former U.S. Congressman William H. Meyer, Bernie Sanders (later a U.S. Senator and two-time Democratic presidential candidate), and others, founded the Liberty Union Party in 1970.
 From then until his death, he ran every two years for various political offices, never receiving more than 8% of the vote in general elections.

+The early years of Liberty Union, according to Diamondstone, saw the party divided between two factions: "social democrats" represented by Meyer, Sanders, and Martha Abbott, who saw their principal role as moving the Democratic Party to the left, and "socialists/anarchists" represented by Diamondstone, who advocated for a genuinely independent third party instead.
+Several of the "social democrats" left the party after 1976, fueled by a debate over whether the party should have supported Jimmy Carter for president.

 While Diamondstone usually carried the Liberty Union banner in his political campaigns, he occasionally ran under other party labels and even entered Democratic and Republican primaries.
 In 2000, he was the official Democratic nominee for U.S. House of Representatives and placed a distant third, behind Bernie Sanders (running as an independent) and Republican Karen Ann Kerin.

 Diamondstone arrived late to a debate for U.S. Congress in 1980, and was told he would not be able to participate.
 He remained in the debate area and was arrested.
 He was also arrested in 1996 while attempting to participate in a debate for U.S. Congress, for which he was a candidate.
 In 2006, Diamondstone was escorted off stage and charged with disorderly conduct after cursing at students in the audience and repeatedly speaking past his allotted time during a U.S. Senate debate.

 Once a friend and political ally of Bernie Sanders, the two gradually drifted apart as Sanders transitioned into mainstream electoral politics.
-In 1984, Diamondstone passed out anti-Sanders flyers, calling him a "Quisling" and criticizing him for endorsing Democratic presidential nominee Walter Mondale.
+While they remained friends after Sanders left Liberty Union in 1977, the friendship ended in 1984 over a political dispute.
+Diamondstone passed out anti-Sanders flyers, calling him a "Quisling" and criticizing him for endorsing Democratic presidential nominee Walter Mondale.
 He did not endorse Sanders' 2016 presidential candidacy and referred to him as a war criminal for supporting the 1999 NATO bombing of Yugoslavia.
+Diamondstone also believed Sanders was not a true socialist, as Sanders advocated "rebuilding the middle class," while "socialists want to destroy all the classes.”